Last modified on September 2021

 Perimenopause is the period leading up to menopause.
 Most women experience perimenopause symptoms in their forties.
 They include mood swings, weight gain, and irregular menstruation.
-During perimenopause and menopause, a woman’s body undergoes several hormonal changes that lead to conditions such as Polymennorhea.
+During perimenopause and menopause, a woman’s body undergoes several hormonal changes that lead to vaginal health conditions such as Polymennorhea.

 5. Other causes:

 While the ones above are the most Polymenorrhea causes, here are some other conditions that may lead to short menstrual cycles: